 Even if you don't hire outside help, hold regular money meetings.
 "Say, 'Let's sit down once a month and go over the finances,'" says King.
 Institute a checks-and-balances plan by involving other family members and send each other quarterly reports.

 Another key way to mitigate theft is with a financial power of attorney, says Harry S. Margolis, elder law attorney in Boston.
 This legal document allows you to choose one or more people to oversee your financial affairs if you are unable to do so.
 The caveat, says Margolis: "Give it to someone you have extreme confidance in."
 In the wrong hands, a power of attorney can place you in, rather than deliver you from, danger.

 Suspect elderly financial abuse might be occurring now?
-Northcutt says to contact the Administration on Aging, the federal agency responsible for advocating the concerns of the older people and their caregivers.
+Northcutt says to contact the Administration for Community Living, which navigates across federal agencies to assist older people and their caregivers.
 "They service every county in the U.S. and will get a social worker to help."

 If you believe someone who has passed away was a victim of elderly financial abuse, federal and state laws can offer recourse.
 In California, for example, says McGrady, "where an elder has died and the estate is subjected to fraud, a person who the court deems acted in bad faith concerning the estate, will be liable for double the value of the property."

 Finally, "trust, but verify," says King.
 "If my dad had just done that, this would not have happened."